MadTekN1/ERModsMerger/ChangeNotes/CodeChangesNotes.md

   - [ ] Ask user when multiple versions (duplicates) is found
   - [ ] Ignore files that are not present in dictionary (readme, json project files, etc)
 - [ ] .csv merge support
+- [ ] Upgrade old regulation bin files using stored reg bin vanilla file of the same version
+- [ ] Better implementation for conflict merging
+  - [ ] Load and check conflicts for each files, when conflict is found add it to a class object
+  - [ ] When all files are loaded and checked, apply modifications

 ### Fixes